-Much of Edward's early visual art was created using Paint Shop Pro version 6.02.
+Much of my visual art is created using Paint Shop Pro version 6.02.
 This one in particular uses symbolism derived from the Hermetic Kabbalah to symbolically illustrate a concept put forth by Jesuit Teilhard de Chardin of the mystical evolution and awakening of a sort of global brain.

-Inspired by watching old KQED Episodes of Alan Watts, Edward has taken several hundred photos in a series called "Li" to emphasize a concept found in Neo-Confucian Chinese philosophy.
+Inspired by watching old KQED Episodes of Alan Watts, I've taken several hundred photos in a series called "Li" to emphasize a concept found in Neo-Confucian Chinese philosophy.
 It refers to the underlying reason and order of nature as reflected in its organic forms.

-Edward also uses GW-Basic in Screen 9 to create visual effects.
+I also use GW-Basic in Screen 9 (Retro AF) to create visual effects.
 With 5 simple lines of code running in a loop, some pixels will light up and others won't.
 Sometimes it looks like this:

-Edward also works with acrylic paint on canvas:
+I also work a bit with acrylic paint on canvas...